High Council of the Islamic Emirate of Afghanistan: Support from the Islamic Republic of Afghanistan

 The Islamic Republic of Afghanistan has allegedly provided financial and military support to the faction, although the High Council has always denied it.
 The Wall Street Journal reported that the aim of the support was create rift within the insurgency and force some of its leaders toward peace talks.
 Senior Afghan and US officials, including those who had role in creating the program, told Wall Street Journal that Afghan intelligence agency was leading the drive to recruit Taliban assets using the funds and resources provided by United States.
 The aim of the program was to exploit divisions among the Taliban and it targeted insurgents who have defected to Rasul's faction.
-Afghan and U.S. officials said that former Afghan government had been providing Rasul's faction and other fractious Taliban groups with cash, ammunition and weapons.
+Afghan and U.S. officials said that the former Afghan government had been providing Rasul's faction and other fractious Taliban groups with cash, ammunition and weapons.
 In March 2016, Afghan special forces rescued Nangialai Khan, a commander loyal to Rasul's faction, and his foot soldiers from a Taliban encirclement in Zerkoh Valley.
 Since then, Afghan intelligence agency has provided financial and military support to Nangialai in his fight against the Taliban, according to US coalition officer and a member of Afghan special forces who maintain contact with Nangialai.

 In 2020, following the death of Nangialai Khan, elders and provincial council members from Herat province said that Nangialai had close relations with the Afghan government.
 Elders also claimed that Nangialai had foiled multiple Taliban attacks on the center of Shindand and even saved Herat's governor, Abdul Qayum Rahimi, from a Taliban ambush.

 The New York Times reported that Rasul's faction has become a de facto ally of the Islamic Republic and has been able to achieve success in areas where it had suffered defeats in the past.
-In 2017, Taliban suicide bomber struck a base belonging to Rasul's faction near an Afghan army base.
+In 2017, a Taliban suicide bomber struck a base belonging to Rasul's faction near an Afghan army base.
 Hamidullah Afghan, a local police official, said that the attack had killed 11 fighters of Rasul's faction and that the authorities had helped evacuate the wounded fighters to a hospital in Lashkar Gah.
 An Afghan border police official told The New York Times that the Afghan intelligence agency pays the fighters loyal to Rasul with salaries equivalent to $150 to $300 a month, and supplies them with food, weapons and vehicles.
 Haji Ajab Gul, a former governor of Shindand, said that Rasul's faction moved freely in government controlled areas and they could come to the main town of Shindand and target people who they dislike.
 Lal Muhammad Omarzay, the governor of Adraskan District, said that the Afghan army had thwarted a planned assault by the Taliban against Rasul's faction in Herat province.
-Lal Muhammad Omarzay also said that Afghan government forces did not confront the Rasul's faction.
-The Rasul's faction also avoid fighting the Islamic Republic.
+Lal Muhammad Omarzay also said that Afghan government forces did not confront Rasul's faction.
+Rasul's faction also avoided fighting the Islamic Republic.